 New Castle Defective Product Lawyer

 If you suffer a serious injury from a defective product, the manufacturing company may be financially responsible.
 A defective product lawyer in New Castle, Pennsylvania can help you go up against the powerful insurance companies and legal teams of a product manufacturer or distributor.
-The lawyers at Dallas W. Hartman, P.C. can help you fight for fair financial compensation.
+The personal injury attorneys at Dallas W. Hartman, P.C. can help you fight for fair financial compensation.

 Why Choose Us?